EV Landshut: Honored members

-Many important hockey players played in Landshut or learned playing hockey there.
-The first-ever German drafted for the NHL, Bernhard “Bernie” Englbrecht was a product of Landshut's system, as were the two bronze medal winners of the 1976 olympics, Klaus “Butzi” Auhuber and franchise player Alois Schloder.
-Some of the most known were Sepp Schramm, Jaro Truntschka, Rudi Hejtmanek, Jiri Kochta, Bob and Robin Laycock, Helmut Steiger, Christian Brittig, Mike Bullard, Petr Briza, Wally Schreiber, Matti Hagman, Jiri Pospisil, Craig Laughlin, Bernd Truntschka and in the nearer past Kamil Toupal.
+Many important hockey players played in Landshut or learned how to play hockey there.
+The first-ever German drafted into the NHL, Bernhard “Bernie” Englbrecht was a product of Landshut's system, as were the two bronze medal winners of the 1976 olympics, Klaus “Butzi” Auhuber and franchise player Alois Schloder.
+Some of the most known were Sepp Schramm, Jaro Truntschka, Rudi Hejtmanek, Jiri Kochta, Bob and Robin Laycock, Helmut Steiger, Christian Brittig, Mike Bullard, Petr Briza, Wally Schreiber, Matti Hagman, Jiri Pospisil, Craig Laughlin, Bernd Truntschka and in more recent times, Kamil Toupal.

 The most notable coaches in club history include Dr. Karel Gut and Bernie Johnston.